 Hiking in Waterton Lakes National Park

 If you’re a hiking fiend, you’ll be right at home in Waterton.
 This place is surrounded with trails small and large, easy, intermediate, and expert.
 I’d recommend a visit to the visitor information to talk to the Parks Canada staff and get local advice on what you can handle.
 My wife and I hadn’t hiked a mountain in a while and were looking for something relatively easy.
 Just keep in my easy is all relative.
+We were lucky enough to catch the fall colours of Alberta in full bloom, the stark contrast of greys and yellows with blasts of green were a thing of beauty!

 If you’re flatlanders like us, hiking mountains with any higher altitude than a small hill is kind of tough.
 And by kind of I mean it wasn’t easy at all.
 Fortunately despite groans, moans, and questioning all our life choices, we made it to the top of Bears Hump Trail.
 This trail is 2.8 km / 1.8 mi. and with a vertical elevation of 225 m / 738 ft.
 We couldn’t help but laugh as we saw a young Hutterite family with a two month old baby in arms, make light of this trail and politely pass us while wishing us luck.
 Fortunately we made it to the top and caught the tremendous views of prairies kissing mountains.